dadsolar.com / Do-Yourself-Solar Technologies

 With our Sister Organizations - Maine Solar Energy Association - www.mainesolar.org ,

 Solar Energy Awareness & Demonstration Seminars.
-Inc.,- www.seadsoftruth.webs.com , and Skyheat Associates !
+Inc., ... and associates !

-Please check the CONTACT US page for updated contact and workshop information.
+Please check the 'contact us' page ** for updated contact, Solar Community Land-trust Development info and Fall 2021 - Winter 2022 Solar assembly workshop information.

 Drawing for "thermosiphon" hot air collector, to be attached on south wall of dwelling.
 From Maine Solar Energy Association, Maine Solar Primer, 2nd edition.